 Question 7b

+Grading: 0/10.
+See key.
+Needed cox proportional hazards regression model including these variables.

 Since sex is not necessarily a strong indicator of death, this may actually act as added precision to the analysis.
 Mean bilirubin levels were different between the groups, where females had on average higher levels.
 Therefore sex could be a precision variable.